VikasPatelVkp/Port_Scanner/README.md

 # Port Scanner

-A simple Python script that allows user to scan a range of ports on a target IP address and identifies which ports are open.
-If port is open it identifies service running on it.
+A simple Python script that allows the user to scan a range of ports on a target IP address and identifies which ports are open.
+If the port is open it identifies the service running on it.

 It uses the **socket** library for network communication.